nikolaj278/SmartDIgest/README.md

 ## Usage
-The service will run once per day at 12:00 am by UTC time.
+The service will run once per day at 12:00 AM by UTC time.
 If you want to adjust the sending time then go to repository then choose "Code" section on teh top bar.
 Go to .github/workflow/.
 Open main.yml file.
 Fine row number 5:
 ```yml
  - cron: '0 12 * * *'
  ```
  0 show minutes and 12 show hours.
 Hours can be changed from 0 to 23.
-If you want to make service run more often, then copy add lines:
+If you want to make service run more often, then  add more cron commands like:

  ```yml
   - cron: " '0 12 * * *'